RinteRface/shinyHeatmap/README.md

 })
 ```

+Don't forget to remove `record_heatmap` if you don't want to generate extra logs!
 In general, you don't want to use `download_heatmap()` on a deployed app since
 end users might not be supposed to access and view usage data.